gabriel-ing/Quickstarts/Interoperability/BusinessService.md

 ### Defining Logic

-The actions behind the business service are defined using the `OnProcessInput` method, this is the function which is activated by the Inbound Adaptor.
+The actions behind the business service are defined using the `OnProcessInput` method, this is the function which is activated by the Inbound Adapter.
 In our case, the adapter is activated by detecting a file in the directory it is watching (defined by the FilePath Setting).
-The adaptor reads this file and passes it to the business service as a `%Stream.FileCharacter` Object, which is the text-file object.
+The adapter reads this file and passes it to the business service as a `%Stream.FileCharacter` Object, which is the text-file object.
 We therefore define the `OnProcessInput` with the following:

 ```
 Method OnProcessInput(pInput As %Stream.FileCharacter) As %Status